sourcenetwork/defradb/docs/website/references/cli/defradb_client_node-identity_get.md

-## defradb client assign-node-identity
+## defradb client node-identity get

-Assign an identity to the node
+Get the information public about the node's identity

 ### Synopsis

-Assign an identity to the node.

-Identity is hex-formatted private key.
+Get the information public about the node's identity.

 Node uses the identity to be able to exchange encryption keys with other nodes.

+A public identity contains:
+- A compressed 33-byte secp256k1 public key in HEX format.
+- A "did:key" generated from the public key.

-Example to assign an identity to the node: defradb client assign-node-identity 028d53f37a19afb9a0dbc5b4be30c65731479ee8cfa0c9bc8f8bf198cc3c075f
+Example to get the identity of the node: defradb client node-identity get

 ```
-defradb client assign-node-identity [identity] [flags]
+defradb client node-identity get [flags]
 ```

 ### Options

 ```
-  -h, --help   help for assign-node-identity
+  -h, --help   help for get
 ```

 ### Options inherited from parent commands